Srikanthssp/Sentinel-with-XDR/labguide/part-01/lab02.md

 1. Select **Microsoft Monitoring Agent** and on **Microsoft Monitoring Agent properties** window.
 You can review your configuration there and verify that the agent is connected.

-  >**Note**: This onboarding process allows you to extend the security monitoring and management capabilities of Defender for Cloud to your on-premises Windows servers.
+>**Note**: These steps guide you through setting up the necessary components to connect your on-premises Windows servers to Microsoft Defender for Cloud.
+This integration allows you to leverage the security features, threat detection, and compliance management provided by Defender for Cloud for both your Azure and on-premises infrastructure.

 ## Review
 In this lab, you will complete the following tasks: